SagaFav/NlayerAppCustomised/README.md

 Add GetPaged Functions and Count Functions

-use Include params According to the query:
+use Include params when a query requires navigational properties:

 GetAll(params string[] include)